GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/activation/gmp-googleads-connector/README.md

-1. Cloud Functions **initiator**, **transporter** and Pub/Sub topics **ps-data**, **ps-tran**, **ps-api** altogether compose a serverless system that can hold big data while offer pieces of data in an on-demand way.
+1. Cloud Functions **initiator**, **transporter** and Pub/Sub topics **ps-data**, **ps-tran**, **ps-api** altogether compose a serverless system that can hold big data while offering pieces of data in an on-demand way.
     This system is unrelated to APIs[1].

-2. Cloud Functions **apirequester** is a single purposed function to send out a small piece of data to the given target (backend of the API).
+2. Cloud Functions **apirequester** is a single purpose function to send out a small piece of data to the given target (backend of the API).
 It maintains the feasibility to extend for new APIs.

-[1]: Actually, every API has its own **ps-data** topic.
-But all these topics
+[1]: Actually, every API has its own **ps-data** topic which will be created
-    are created during installation.
+     during installation.

 ## 2. Installation